microsoft/vscode-docs/docs/datascience/data-science-tutorial.md

    ![Running a Jupyter notebook cell](images/data-science-tutorial/jupyter-cell-01.png)

-1. After the cell finishes running, you can view the data that was loaded using the Variables Explorer and Data Viewer.
+1. After the cell finishes running, you can view the data that was loaded using the Variables Explorer and Data Wrangler.
 First select the **Variables** icon in the notebook's upper toolbar.

    ![Select Variables icon](images/data-science-tutorial/variable-explorer-1.png)